 The lower branch handles structured information extraction.

-Clusterization: A single insurance document PDF often contains multiple logical sections (a police report followed by a medical certificate followed by repair photos).
+Clusterization: A single document PDF often contains multiple logical sections (an executive summary followed by technical specifications followed by appendices).
 The clusterization stage identifies contiguous page ranges that belong to the same topic.
 We use Gemini 2.0 Flash for this because it’s fast, cheap, and performs well on the classification-style reasoning this step requires.

 def clusterize_document(pages: list[dict]) -> list[dict]: